 Do the nails always have to be plastic coated?

 The nails don’t necessarily have to be plastic coated.
 But the strip holding the nails should be plastic.

 How well does this nailer work for corners, based on the width of its head?

 The tip of the nailer is an inch wide.
 Nailing straight into a corner might be an issue, but it works fine if you angle it instead.

 I certainly hope that this Numax SFR2190 framing nailer review has given you a clearer picture.
 Although it’s not absolutely perfect, it’s been a pretty useful addition to my tool kit.

-So far, I’ve used it for decking my roof, building a wooden fence for my garden, and many other mini DIY projects.
+So far, I’ve used this nail gun for fencing building, decking my roof and many other mini DIY projects.
 So, perhaps you too can give it a try.